-Please read all grant requirements and instructions before completing the grant application.
+Please read the S.T.O.P.
+VAWA solicitation and requirements before completing the grant application.
 Submit application documents in 12 pt.
 Times New Roman, number the pages of the Project Narrative, and title each document filename as indicated below.
 Do not submit any section of the application in landscape format.
 Do not submit any items not specified in the instructions.

-The ap plication must include the following items:
+The application must include the following items:

-General Information

-Project Narrative

-Grant Project Budget

-Agency Budgets

-Proof of 501(c)(3) status (if applicable)

-Certificate of Good Standing (if applicable)

-Board of Directors Information (if applicable)

-Letter Regarding Consultation (if applicable)
+- General Information (completed in Grant Portal) - Project Narrative (separate document to upload not to exceed 10 pages) - Grant Project Budget (completed in Grant Portal) - Agency Budgets (separate documents to upload) - Grant Management Capacity (separate document to upload) - Proof of 501(c)(3) status, if applicable (separate document to upload) - Certificate of Good Standing, if applicable (separate document to upload) - Letter Regarding Consultation, if applicable (separate document to upload)

-General Information
+General Information (completed in Grant Portal)

 Applicants must complete the General Information page online.
-Please note that the language provided in the "Brief Description of Proposed Grant Project" field may be utilized on public websites and documents to describe the purpose of the project and accomplishments of the grant program.
+Please note the language provided in the "Brief Description of Proposed Grant Project" field may be utilized on public websites and documents to describe the purpose of the grant project.